 Students cannot be paid Pell Grant at 2 different schools for the same enrollment period.
 This includes overlapping terms.

-This grant is provided to eligible students enrolled in at least 9 units and with significant financial need.
+This grant is provided to students with significant financial need.
 Unlike Federal Pell Grants, FSEOG funding is limited.
 College of the Desert receives a specified amount of FSEOG funds each school year.
 Once those funds are depleted, no additional awards can be made to students.

 Funded by the State of California, this program is restricted to low-income, educationally disadvantaged students and provides grants, books and counseling services to eligible students.
 Contact the EOPS Office directly for more information.

-For students who don’t qualify for a private loan with or without a co-borrower, a payment plan may be arranged with the Bursar’s Office.
+For students who do not qualify for a private loan with or without a co-borrower, or do not want to take out a private loan for their balance, a payment plan may be arranged with the Bursar's Office.